 I brought a backgammon board with me to college, and often played with dormitory friends, the same way I imagine my mother played bridge with her classmates a generation and a half before.
 I vividly recall playing during my first semester at school with a particular hallmate, probably for a dime a point.
 We played many evenings and invariably I would win, a few dollars here, a few dollars there.
 When it came time to settle up, I was ahead by a few hundred dollars, which was an extraordinary and inappropriate sum for first-year college students in 1987.
 Yet, this was no reason to rejoice, as my opponent was a defensive end on our college football team; something I might have considered before deciding to play him for money.

 Of course, everyone should learn to play chess.
 As the proverb states, “Life is a game of chess,” and two-plus centuries ago, Benjamin Franklin elaborated, “The game of chess is not merely an idle amusement.
 Several very valuable qualities of the mind, useful in the course of human life, are to be acquired or strengthened by it… Life is a kind of Chess, in which we have often points to gain, and competitors or adversaries to contend with.”
-You’ll find no argument from me, except that the rules and complexities of the game wholly exclude the element of chance.
-For this reason, I contend the games of backgammon and poker, whose dice and cards introduce chance, to be a much better simulation of the game of life.
+You will find no argument from me, except that the rules and complexities of the game wholly exclude the element of chance.
+For this reason, I prefer the games of backgammon and poker, whose dice and cards introduce chance, and are a better simulation of the game of life.
 Poker and backgammon both trade on odds, and with each card dealt and each dice roll, the probability of winning is adjusted.
 Additionally, poker has its ‘tells,’ and the concept that if you can’t recognize the sucker at the table, it may just be you.
 Kenny Roger’s most famous song “The Gambler” implores “that you need to know when to hold ‘em; know when to fold ‘em.”
 It would be very challenging to know how to do this without constantly processing and re-processing the statistical probabilities (the odds), not to mention having the ability to recognize whether an opponent is bluffing.
 The card and checker play, math, observation, and risk management skills needed to win at poker and backgammon correlate well with life beyond the baize and board.
-For record-keeping purposes, I may be the first, and last, person to favorably compare Kenny Rogers to Ben Franklin – which makes me smile.
+And for record-keeping purposes, I may be the first, and probably the last person to favorably compare Kenny Rogers to Ben Franklin – which makes me smile.

 While backgammon may be my favorite game, I’ll play anything.
 If I could find a group with whom I enjoy playing late night poker, I’d be all-in.
-Buoyed by nostalgia, I’ve recently commissioned a new modern chess set fashioned after one designed by Lanier Graham in 1967 and purchased at MoMA by my parents about then.
-I was thrilled the other day when my daughter told me that she already knows how to play.
+Buoyed by nostalgia, I’ve recently refinished a modern chess set designed by Lanier Graham in 1967 and purchased at MoMA by my parents when new.
+I was thrilled the other day when my daughter told me that she already knows how to play and we have begun to play together.
 On a number of occasions, I’ve tried my hand at bridge, perhaps the most challenging of games.
 Bridge requires not only math skills, but also fluency in a private language.
 Learning the game later in life is akin to picking up a foreign tongue without living abroad.
 Having difficulty understanding the bidding and the table chatter is frustrating for me, especially since it is known that the best and the brightest play bridge, as evidenced by my mother-in-law being a Life Master.
 And yet, in spite of all my curiosity, access, and ego, my kids are probably spot on when they tell me, “No Chance.”